 This is our premier event of the calendar.
 The two-day meeting typically covers a broad range of healthcare industry themes which directly impact on business intelligence.
 Formal sessions, coupled with workshops and discussion forums, provide an interactive programme designed to stimulate debate and cross-fertilisation of ideas amongst delegates.

 This educational meeting takes a look at a theme that’s of broad relevance to the healthcare industry, bringing the BHBIA audience up to date on the implications for business intelligence.
 Followed by a social/networking evening which may be open to non-members depending on the format.

-The BHBIA training programme is divided into four areas:
+The BHBIA training programme is divided into three areas:

 These are designed to help members become fully conversant with the legal and ethical issues that impact on healthcare business intelligence practice.

-are designed to give a broad overview of a subject area or to look at one specific aspect of a topic.
-They are generally held over lunchtimes, are free of charge and open to members only
+These are designed to give a broad overview of a subject area or to look at one specific aspect of a topic.
+They are generally held over lunchtimes, are free of charge and open to members only.

-The BHBIA currently offers two core online training programmes :
+The BHBIA currently offers two core online training programmes free of charge:

 - Adverse Event Reporting in Market Research

 - Legal and Ethical Guidelines for Market Researchers

 BHBIA members have the opportunity to take a Competency Test to assess their knowledge in each of these areas and on passing the test are issued with a Certificate of Competency which needs to be renewed annually, by 31st October each year.
 Successful completion of the relevant programmes (depending on job role) is recommended for all personnel involved in market research in the UK.

 There is also a separate programme designed specifically for those involved in reviewing and approving MR materials:

 - Guidance for reviewing/approving market research materials

 Two new programmes for analysts were introduced in 2019/20 - these each include a short test, but at this stage no annual re-certification requirement:

 - Practical and Ethical Consent Gathering and Management for Customer Database Managers